 Frequently asked questions

-What are the plans for the Fall 2020 semester?
+What is the format for the Fall 2020 semester?

-Marianopolis looks forward to welcoming new and returning students to the Fall 2020 semester on August 17, as planned.
-The academic calendar provides the important dates and outlines how the semester will be organized into alternating time blocks of on-campus activities and remote delivery.
-All of the College’s support services and student life will continue to be offered online and in person.
+The academic calendar provides the important dates and outlines how the semester is organized into alternating time blocks of on-campus activities and remote delivery.
+The College’s support services and student life continue to be offered online and in person.

 What technology do I need for remote classes?